nativelibs4java/scalaxy-parano/README.md

 # Scalaxy/Parano

-Extra compile-time checks that prevent some stupid mistakes.
+Extra compile-time checks that prevent some stupid mistakes (previously incubated at [Scalaxy](http://github.com/nativelibs4java/Scalaxy)).

 Can be used as a compiler plugin (preferred method), as a standalone compiler (`scalaxy.parano.ParanoCompiler`) or by calling a macro (`scalaxy.parano.verify()`).